davetron5000/wtf-is-a-webpack/markdown/intro.md

 Webpack allows you to specify that `main.js` is your main file, and that `main.js` might contain instructions for locating other files, which Webpack should do, recursively until all needed files have been located.
 All those files should then be brought together and translated into a single file, suitable for use in a web browser.

-Surprisingly, `webpack -o bundle.js *.js` does not do this.
+Surprisingly, `webpack *.js > bundle.js` does not do this.
 Because the JavaScript ecosystem favors monolithic, do-everything tools, Webpack, in fact, does everything (except what it doesn't—we'll get to that).
 It's super flexible, which means it's hard to use, hard to understand, and hard to learn.

 I'm going to try to correct that by starting from a very simple case, and building things up, one step at a time, until we have a reasonable development and production environment, while only adding configuration when **there is a problem that needs solving**.